 Spring is upon us, which normally means a big rise in home buyers checking out new properties, but with the current COVID-19 situation, many home buyers and sellers are worried about making a move.

-Others may be feeling the impacts of social distancing, stay-at-home measures, and have come to the realization that you’re not happy in the place where you’re spending most of your time, or perhaps you need to move because of a job change, end of lease, or changes to other life circumstances.
+Others may be feeling the impacts of social distancing, and stay-at-home measures, and have come to the realization that they’re not happy in the place where they’re spending most of their time, or perhaps they need to move because of a job change, end of the lease, or changes to other life circumstances.